-Sometimes due to some unexpected situations, Share certificates issued by company get lost or misplaced by the shareholders.
+Sometimes due to some unexpected situations, Share certificates issued by the company get lost or misplaced by the shareholders.
 The loss can lead to huge financial losses to shareholders as well as the company.
 To avoid such unnecessary loss, the Government comes up with a solution.

 If the original Share Certificate is lost or misplaced by the Shareholder, the Companies Act, 2013, features provisions for Issuance of Duplicate Share Certificate under section 46 read with Rule 6 of the Companies (Share Capital and Debentures) Rules, 2014.

 Here we are providing detail of the procedure followed for issuance of Duplicate Share Certificate

 The company issues a certificate that from the date of issue of the certificate to a person, that the registered person owns the shares of the company.
 The share certificate issued by the company is the first proof of the title of the member for the shares of the company.

 Share certificates confirm the ownership of the person in the company.
 Losing the share certificate can cause huge financial loss as it is the certificate of ownership, and that’s why the company issues the duplicate share certificate in case the original certificate is lost or misplaced.

 A duplicate share certificate means a certificate issued in lieu of the original share certificate when such original share certificate is reported to be lost by a member along with proper evidence or is surrendered to the company if the same is defaced, mutilated, or torn out.